masterkram/masterkram/README.md

 ### :computer: &nbsp;About Me

-- :mag_right: &nbsp; Currently focusing on Java API development.
+- :mag_right: &nbsp; Currently focusing on python for financial analysis.
 - :mortar_board: &nbsp; 2nd year student of BIT at UTwente.
 - :airplane: &nbsp; Private pilot.
 - :surfer: &nbsp; practicing the art of communing with moving mountains of water aka. surfing.